fxm90/dev-notes/README.md

 # iOS Dev-Notes 🗒 🚀

-My personal collections of things, tips & tricks I've learned during iOS development so far and do not want to forget.
+My personal collection of tips, tricks, and patterns I've learned during iOS development so far and do not want to forget.

-I'm happy for any feedback, so feel free to write me on [twitter](https://twitter.com/_fxm90).
+Feedback is always welcome!
+Feel free to reach out 👋

 ## Table of contents

 [\#65 – Get the size of a child view in SwiftUI](#65--get-the-size-of-a-child-view-in-swiftui)\
 [\#64 – Check for enabled state in `ButtonStyle`](#64--check-for-enabled-state-in-buttonstyle)\
 [\#63 – Animate text-color with SwiftUI](#63--animate-text-color-with-swiftui)\